hmswaffles/BookshelfExtender/README.md

 # Bookshelf Extender

-Note: This project will be deployed and ready to be used in the coming days.
-Contact me if you want a demo.

-...

 Don't know what to read next?
 Don't know what to get for a bookish friend or a loved-one?

 Welcome to Bookshelf Extender, an experimental book recommendation service, currently in the process of being spun-up.
-By texting a photo of your a bookshelf or book pile to a (866) 973-5104, you'll recieve three book recommendations.
+By texting a photo of your a bookshelf or book pile to 1 (866) 973-5104, you'll recieve three book recommendations.

 There are two ways to start.
-A) text the word "Books" or "BOOKS" to (866) 973-5104 to get started.
-B) text a photo of your bookcase or bookpile to (866) 973-5104.
+A) Text a photo of your bookcase or bookpile to 1 (866) 973-5104.
+For regulatory reasons, there is also option B, which is to text the word "Books" or "BOOKS" to 1 (866) 973-5104.
 By texting these numbers, you are opt-ing in to recieve messages from the same number.
 Msg & data rates may apply.

 Regulatory compliance requires the following: To opt-out, send "Stop" or "STOP" to the aforementioned phone number